Wayne Med-Direct scholarship

 Please note that combination of all financial aid cannot exceed student's financial aid budget.

-I have met the first four WSUSOM Scholarship Award Criteria; the fifth requirement is admission to the WSUSOM M.D. program.
-Under what circumstances might I not be granted admission to the program and therefore become ineligible to receive the scholarship?
+Under what circumstances might I not be admitted to WSU School of Medicine and therefore become ineligible to receive the scholarship?

-If the School of Medicine admission committee identifies a serious issue (i.e. history of unprofessional behavior of the student in academic and/or social settings, serious concerns in undergraduate academic progress, failure to complete Wayne Med-Direct program requirements etc.), it has the sole authority to decide that the student cannot be admitted to the School of Medicine M.D. program.
-In such event, the student will not meet the fifth requirement listed above, and therefore cannot be awarded the WSUSOM scholarship.
+WSUSOM’s holistic admission process may consider other factors that are not limited to the above criteria.
+If the School of Medicine admission committee identifies a serious issue (i.e. history of unprofessional behavior of the student in academic and/or social settings, serious concerns in undergraduate academic progress, perform poorly in the interview etc.), it may decide that the student cannot be admitted to the M.D. program.

 What are the undergraduate room and board options offered by the Wayne Med-Direct Undergraduate Scholarship?